shahedfardous/mikrotik_auto_interface_swap/README.md

-# mikrotik_auto_interface_swap
+# Mikrotik Auto Interface Swap
-Enable or disable the selected interfaces on a schedule.
+>Enable or disable the selected interfaces on a schedule.